gvwilson/sensibleadventures/gleam/gleam.md

 Like every other child in the village, Gleam had been taught what to do if something as bad as this ever happened.
-There was no blood, and Granna Shimmer was breathing: that was step one.
+There was no blood, and Grandma Shimmer was breathing: that was step one.
 Step two: were there any grownups around?
 No. All right, he thought, step three: find some.
-He closed his eyes for a moment and tried to remember where he had been standing, and where Granna Shimmer had been.
+He closed his eyes for a moment and tried to remember where he had been standing, and where Grandma Shimmer had been.
 If she was *here*, then he had been *there*, so the bottle of light must be...

 Gleam twisted around and swept his hand over the gravel.
 There.
 He picked it up and squeezed the trigger handle.
-A few precious drops spluttered onto Granna Shimmer's front door.
+A few precious drops spluttered onto Grandma Shimmer's front door.
 Then the can gurgled and hissed.
 It was empty.

 "Oh, great," he muttered, but there wasn't time to feel sorry for himself.
-He would have to leave Granna Shimmer on her own and go for help.
+He would have to leave Grandma Shimmer on her own and go for help.

 But where was the robot?
 Gleam closed his eyes and listened as hard as he could.
 "Are you there?" he asked uncertainly.
 "Number two oh seven one seven?"
 No-one answered.
 All he could hear were forest sounds: the wind in the leaves, the stream in the distance.
-He got to his feet and grabbed the path string tied next to Granna Shimmer's door.
+He got to his feet and grabbed the path string tied next to Grandma Shimmer's door.
 He could worry about the robot later.

 Gleam ran through the forest so fast that the path string practically